Twisted S-Duality: Introduction

 In the 1990s, it was discovered that S-duality can be extended to the context of string theory \cite{SchwarzSen}.
 In particular, in \cite{HullTownsend} a conjecture was made that type IIB string theory has $\SL(2,\bb Z)$-symmetry.
 After the conception of M-theory \cite{WittenM-theory}, this $\SL(2,\bb Z)$-symmetry was found to admit a manifestation as the symmetries of a torus factor of a M-theory background \cite{Schwarz, Aspinwall}.

 From a mathematical perspective, one rather remarkable application of S-duality of 4-dimensional $\mc N=4$ gauge theory is the work of Kapustin and Witten \cite{KW} where they argue that a version of the geometric Langlands correspondence is a special case of S-duality.
-Given that a special case of S-duality leads to such rich mathematics, it is natural to wonder what mathematical marvels the general phenomenon can detect.
+Given that a special application of S-duality leads to such rich mathematics, it is natural to wonder what mathematical marvels the general phenomenon can detect.
 On the other hand, the stringy origin of S-duality has made such questions somewhat inaccessible to mathematicians.
 This leads to a natural question of how to mathematically understand its original context, find new examples of S-dual pairs, and accordingly make new mathematical conjectures.

-In this paper, we answer the above call-to-action by making a mathematical definition of S-duality as a map on the space of closed string fields of type IIB at low energies.
-However, we only define it on certain supersymmetry-protected sectors that admit purely mathematical descriptions -- one may call these protected sectors \textit{twisted supergravity}.
+In this paper, we propose an answer to the above question -- we propose a mathematical definition of S-duality as an action on a particular twist of type IIB supergravity.
+We remark that twisted supergravity is entirely contained in the massless sector of the physical theory, and that S-duality of massless IIB supergravity was physically understood as early as the 90s.
+In addition to mathematical rigor, the main merit of the formalism we develop here is that it allows for easier calculation of how S-duality acts on further deformations of twists of supersymmetric gauge theories.
+This allows for recovery of old conjectures and formulation of new ones from a unified perspective: we demonstrate this point in Section \ref{section:app}.

-The idea of twisting in the context of string theory and supergravity was introduced in a paper of Costello and Li \cite{CLSugra}.
-This is somewhat similar to the idea of twisting supersymmetric field theory \cite{WittenTQFT} in that one extracts a sector that is easier to analyze.
-It is by now well-known that the idea of twists of supersymmetric field theories has been useful for mathematical applications, with the most famous example being mirror symmetry.
-On this note, our paper may be regarded as a first step of using the idea of twisted supergravity toward finding mathematical applications.
-Indeed, we in particular suggest a new framework to produce S-dual pairs of deformations of 4-dimensional $\mc N=4$ gauge theory.
+The idea of twisting in the context of supergravity and string theory was formalized in a paper of Costello and Li \cite{CLSugra}.
+This is somewhat similar to the idea of twisting supersymmetric field theory \cite{WittenTQFT} in that one extracts a sector that is a holomorphic-topological field theory.
+It is now well-known that the idea of twisting supersymmetric field theories has proven highly useful for mathematical applications, with mirror symmetry being a prominent example.
+On this note, the present paper illustrates that twisted supergravity has similarly rich mathematical implications.
+Specifically, it provides a natural framework for analyzing an often infinite-dimensional space of deformations of twisted supersymmetric field theories, each of which allows for the study of associated invariants.